piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 FUTURE POSSIBILITIES?

-Let me know what you guys think about these features being added in the future.
-Any other features you would like?
-Assuming anybody even wants this mod in the first place haha

 - Add bookmarks to category scripts dialogs

-- Add ability to use library mode with bookmarks

 - Add option to link TV Shows and Movies to scripts and to have custom names